 One out of every nine citizens of the Republic of Vietnam has been trained to fight Communist aggression.
 Almost a million and a half Vietnamese are now in the uniformed services backed by nearly as many civilian home-defense soldiers.
-This is 11.7 per cent of the population.

 The 1968 Mobilization Decree boosted the Republic of Vietnam's national, territorial and paramilitary forces to put six per cent of the country's total population into full-time military service.
-This does not include the Peoples Self-Defense Group which is composed of unpaid civilians trained to defend their homes and villages.
+This does not include the People's Self-Defense Group which is composed of unpaid civilians trained to defend their homes and villages.